 CBeebies operates a rolling commissioning system.
 Proposals may be submitted throughout the year.
-All submissions for television and online should initially be made via e-Commissioning.
+All submissions for television and online should initially be made via BBC Pitch.

 CBeebies offers a mixed genre output presenting Entertainment, Drama, Comedy and Factual content.
 Content that is specifically produced for a young audience, at a pace and in a style that suits them and using a range of formats including live-action and animation.

 High quality production values are a given and programme topics should engage a wide audience and with well-crafted storylines, a clear purpose and strong visuals in the case of TV and the web.
 We believe that our content should connect with our audiences featuring playful content that gives children knowledge and experiences to help them explore, learn and grow.

 Our TV schedule is designed to follow the mood and energy levels of young children throughout the day.
 We feature stimulating and upbeat shows in the morning, followed by programmes with learning themes, activities and story telling during the day.
 Over the lunch hour we provide programmes for grown ups to co-view with their children and perhaps participate in activities such as make and do and in the afternoons we give children an opportunity to relax and have fun, until we wind down with calming stories before bedtime.

 We want to see: